Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

         @Category(DataScienceCategory.DataProcessingQTable)
         fun splitRows(
             @PythonName("percentage_in_first") percentageInFirst: Float,
-            shuffle: Boolean = true
+            shuffle: Boolean = true,
+            @PythonName("random_seed") randomSeed: Int = 0
         ) -> (firstTable: Table, secondTable: Table)

         /**
-         * Return a new table with the columns of another table added.
+         * Add the columns of other tables and return the result as a new table.
          *
-         * **Notes:**
+         * **Note:** The original tables are not modified.
          *
-         * - The original tables are not modified.
-         * - This operation must fully load the data into memory, which can be expensive.
-         *
-         * @param other The table to add as columns.
+         * @param others The tables to add as columns.
          *
          * @result newTable The table with the columns added.
          *